DillonB07/QAPI/CONTRIBUTING.md

 If you want to contribute a question there are three ways!

 1. Contribute via a Dizzle form
+2. Contribute via a GitHub Issue
-2. Contribute via a GitHub Pull Request
+3. Contribute via a Pull Request

 ## Dizzle Form